qgis/QGIS-Documentation/source/user_manual/working_with_vector/field_calculator.rst

 The :guilabel:`>-String` group provides functions for data strings.
 In the :guilabel:`>-Geometry` group you find functions for geometry objects.
 With :guilabel:`>-Record` group functions you can add a numeration to your data set.
-To add an operator to the Field calculator **Expression** box, click on the > and then double klick the function.
+To add a function to the Field calculator **Expression** box, click on the > and then double klick the function.

 A short example illustrates how the field calculator works.
 We want to calculate the length of the ``railroads`` layer from the